Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Quantum operator algebras

 Motivated by this characterization for JB*-triples, a holomorphic characterization of TRO's up to complete isometry is given in \cite{NeaRus03PJM} and stated below.
 As a consequence, a holomorphic operator space characterization of C*-algebras is obtained as well.
 It should be mentioned that Upmeier (for the category of Banach spaces) in \cite{Upmeier84} and El Amin-Campoy-Palacios (for the category of Banach algebras) in \cite{ElACamPal01}, gave different but still holomorphic characterizations of C*-algebras up to isometry.
-We note in passing that injective operator spaces satisfy the hypothesis of Theorem~\ref{thm:0220121}, so it follows that they are (completely isometrically) TRO's based on deep results about JB*-triples rather than the deep result of Choi-Effros.

 \begin{theorem} Let $A\subset B(H)$ be an operator space and suppose that $M_n(A)_0$ is a bounded symmetric domain for all $n\ge 2$, then $A$ is ternary isomorphic and completely isometric to a TRO. \end{theorem}